-- List each strategic priority, and provide exemplars of connections to support the goal - ENP for Gr.
-K/1 - Structured math instruction that with rotations that includes games, levelled technology, small group work - Incorporate and teach math games as a way to deepen skill learning, application of concepts and improve attitude towards math - Use technology to differentiate and individualize math instruction - Utilize number talks (Marian Small Open Questions) as a way for students to explore numbers and mathematical thinking - Expand on the success of our early years literacy groups to create a similar program around numeracy - Use of Class Dojo & student-led presentations of learning to parents & peers. - Spring and Fall school core competency surveys regarding attitudes towards numeracy and math learning. - Use common assessment to be used in Fall and Spring (i.e. Carol Fullerton) - Collaborative planning across classes to develop common language and strategies common scope & sequence and assessments - Continued emphasis on multiple ways of approaching math concepts & tasks - Consistency across school for math terms.
+- ENP for Gr.
+K/1 - Gr.
+1-3 Levelled math groups - Structured math instruction that with rotations that includes games, levelled technology, small group work - Incorporate and teach math games as a way to deepen skill learning, application of concepts and improve attitude towards math - Use technology to differentiate and individualize math instruction

+- Utilize number talks (Marian Small Open Questions) as a way for students to explore numbers and mathematical thinking - Use of Class Dojo & student-led presentations of learning to parents & peers. - Spring and Fall school core competency surveys regarding attitudes towards numeracy and math learning. - Use common assessment to be used in Fall and Spring - Collaborative planning across classes to develop common language and strategies common scope & sequence and assessments - Continued emphasis on multiple ways of approaching math concepts & tasks - Consistency across school for math terms.
 (Note there was not consensus around this as a team.
-Some felt we should teach students that there are many terms for math equations and symbols, and empower them to understand the larger range as part of our numeracy proficiency) - Organize math resources used across school use consistently across classes & purge those no longer used - Numeracy Tubs develop for both primary and intermediate
+Some felt we should teach students that there are many terms for math equations and symbols, and empower them to understand the larger range as part of our numeracy proficiency) - Organize math resources used across school - Numeracy Tubs develop for both primary and intermediate